 Research how far the retreat center is from the nearest airport, and whether the retreat package includes transportation to or from said airport.
 You don’t want to show up in another country only to find out that there isn’t an easy (or cheap) way to get to the retreat center.

 Once again, it is very important that you are able to conveniently contact the retreat center before and after your stay.
 It can be more difficult to properly prepare for an upcoming retreat or fully integrate a past retreat without being able to have an ongoing conversation with the center.

 The final things to consider when choosing a retreat center are the overall cost and how long the retreat will last.
 Prices can range from several hundred to a few thousand dollars, and obviously you will need to choose a retreat center that fits within your budget.
-Most ayahuasca retreat centers offer a variety of program lengths, ranging from a few days all the way up to several months.
+Most ayahuasca retreats offer a variety of program lengths, ranging from a few days all the way up to several months.

 Ayahuasca Tea and Other Plant Medicines

 One of the most important things to consider when choosing a retreat is the recipe that will be used to brew the ayahuasca tea that you’ll be drinking.
 Each batch of ayahuasca varies in potency and psychoactive effect, depending on the skill of the shaman, the intent of the ceremony, and other plants that are sometimes thrown in the mix.